Rohit Sharma: Twenty20 international matches

-Indian Premier League
+Indian Premier League career

-Sharma joined the Indian Premier League (IPL) in 2008 when he was signed by the Deccan Chargers franchise, based in Hyderabad, for the sum of US$750,000 a year.
+Rohit Sharma joined the Indian Premier League (IPL) in 2008 when he was signed by the Deccan Chargers franchise, based in Hyderabad, for the sum of US$750,000 a year.
+In 2009, he won the IPL for the first time as the vice-captain of the team.
 In the 2011 auction, he was sold for US$2 million to the Mumbai Indians.
-He scored his only IPL century in the 2012 tournament with 109 (not out) against the Kolkata Knight Riders.
+He scored his maiden IPL century in the 2012 season with 109* off 60 balls against the Kolkata Knight Riders.
+In the 2015 season, he missed his century falling short by just two runs, scoring 98* off 65 balls in the first match of the season against Kolkata Knight Riders but it went in vain as it came in a losing cause.
+Again in the 2018 season, he missed his century, scoring 94 off 52 balls against Royal Challengers Bangalore coming in a 46-run win.
+Then he scored his second IPL century in 2024 tournament with 105* off 63 balls against the arch-rivals Chennai Super Kings but this came in a losing cause, this was his 1st century after 12 long years.

 Under his leadership, Mumbai has won the IPL in 2013, 2015, 2017, 2019 and 2020; they also won the former Champions League Twenty20 competition in 2013.

 Sharma has been one of the most successful players in the IPL as captain since 2013 of the Mumbai Indians, who have won the tournament five times under his leadership.
-He is currently (March 2022) one of six players who have scored 5,000 career runs in the competition.
-Sharma has 5,611 runs with one century and 40 half centuries and is the third-highest run scorer after Virat Kohli (6,283) and Shikhar Dhawan (5,784).
+He led Mumbai Indians in 158 matches securing 87 victories, making him the second-most successful captain in IPL history surpassed only by MS Dhoni with 136 victories.
+He is one of seven players who have scored 5,000 career runs in the competition.
+He has scored 7,046 runs with 2 centuries and 47 half centuries and is the second-highest run scorer after Virat Kohli (8,661).
+In 2024, Sharma was sacked as the captain, in favour of Hardik Pandya, their new buy.
+This sparked massive controversy among the fans and many were disappointed that Sharma was not put back as captain.

 Playing style

 Sharma is an aggressive batsman but plays with style and elegance.
 He is usually an opening batsman in limited overs cricket, but has played most of his Test cricket as a middle-order batsman.
 In limited overs cricket, Sharma is widely recognised as one of the format's most outstanding batsmen.
 And for his attacking batting and six hitting abilities he often referred as Hitman.

 Sunil Gavaskar considers Sharma to have a batting style similar to those of Virender Sehwag and Viv Richards.
 In his column for The Times of India in November 2018, Gavaskar said:

-While Sharma is not a regular bowler, he can bowl right arm off spin.
+While Sharma is not a regular bowler, he can bowl right-arm off spin.
 He usually fields in the slips and has said this is a part of his game which he works very hard on for improvement.